As an Amazon Associate we earn from qualifying purchases.

 What Pairs with Eggnog Panna Cotta?

 Oftentimes panna cotta will be served with a berry coulis or topping.
-In our version, we give the option to top with cranberry sauce to amp up the holiday theming.
+In my version, I give the option to top with cranberry sauce to amp up the holiday theming.

 Don’t have any cranberry sauce?
 You can always mash up some blackberries or raspberries, or even a tiny bit of jam would work in a pinch.